gpolyn/postgresql-rdra/README.md

 3. knife solo cook root@\<my server ip\>

 ### Result
-The foregoing got me PostgreSQL on my server (and use and installation was as Ben's chapter promised), however I was unable to add the Monit server:
+The foregoing got PostgreSQL onto my server (and use and installation configuration was as Ben's chapter promised), however I was unable to add the Monit server:
 ```
 Chef Client failed.
 1 resources updated in 1.738820267 seconds